 ||Steps to Better Living - Guaranteed!

-Please take these study guides, and put them to use.
-Our hope is that all over the world, small groups of people will gather to commit to working through these tenets as a group.
-What the founders of this organization discovered is that nothing brings relief like helping another person who suffers from a state of brokenness that you understand at a gut level.
-Make a few calls to build a small group, and download the study guides.
-Work together until you complete the tasks suggested.
 We guarantee it will change your life.
-Some folks say, "if you're not satisfied, we'll cheerfully refund your misery."
-Though these specific guides are based on overcoming active alcoholism, your small group can focus on other compulsive drives that you understand.
+Though these specific guides are based on overcoming active alcoholism, you can focus on other compulsive drives that you understand.
 For example, maybe your first step is: We admitted we were powerless over binge-eating -- that our lives had become unmanageable."
 Insert your personal struggle into the step, and get busy healing.